louballantyne/Gilded-Rose/README.md

 I began this project by testing.
 I created tests for all of the cases described in the information at the top of the README.
 I ensured that I understood the code by running the pre-given file, texttest_fixture.rb.

 Having created tests for the pre-existing code, I deleted the 'update_quality' method and started again.
 I began by determining how many 'cases' there were.
 In fact, there were really only 4, so I decided to utilise a switch statement, in combination with a few other checks for special conditions.
 I created separate methods for each of the cases, except for "Sulfuras".
-For "Sulfuras", I just used 'next' because it did approach sell-by date or degrade in quality.
+For "Sulfuras", I just used 'next' because it did not approach sell-by date or degrade in quality.

 In addition to these special cases, I needed to ensure that item quality did not exceed 50, or become negative.
 I initially put the check for a quality approaching the lower limit at the beginning, but realised that this meant that "Aged Brie" that started at 0 did not increase in quality.
 I later moved it to its own method, called from the other methods for specific items, for ease of change.